-Dev Deepawali/Diwali is a propitious festival that is celebrated every year in Varanasi just after 15 days of the Diwali festival with a lot of fervor.
-It is celebrated on the full moon day of the Kartik month every year in accordance with the Hindu Calendar.
+Dev Deepawali/Diwali is a propitious festival that is celebrated every year in Varanasi just 15 days after the Diwali festival with a lot of fervor.
+It is celebrated on the full moon day of Kartik month every year in accordance with the Hindu Calendar.
 This is one of the prime reasons that it is also known as ‘Kartik Poornima’.

 Dev Deepawali marks the emphatic win of ‘Lord Shiva’ over the demon ‘Tripurasur’.
 After this win, the Gods were welcomed and in their honor every year millions of earthen lamps are lit.
 So this festival is also known as the “Diwali of the Gods”.
 This victory saga is also recalled by the name of Tripurari Poornima or Tripurotsav

 It is a 5-day festival that starts on the 11th Lunar day of Kartik month named Prabodhini Ekadashi till the 15th Lunar day i.e. on Kartik Poornima.
 This festival is one of the most awaited tourist attractions as the sight of millions of Diyas is breathtaking.
 The gathering is so huge that the government has to make special arrangements to handle such a crowd.